-Content marketing, by definition, is a type of marketing that involves the creation and sharing of digital content such as videos, blogs, podcasts, whitepapers, eBooks, websites, and magazines to promote a company’s perspectives on specific topics.
+Content marketing, by definition, is a type of marketing that involves the creation and sharing of digital content.
+This content includes videos, blogs, podcasts, whitepapers, eBooks, websites, and magazines and they help promote a company’s perspectives on specific topics.

-In other words, content marketing is a long-term marketing strategy to build stronger relationships with your target audience by producing and promoting high-quality, helpful, and relevant content on a consistent basis.
+In other words, content marketing is a long-term marketing strategy.
+The goal: build stronger relationships with your target audience by producing and promoting high-quality, helpful, and relevant content on a consistent basis.

 Content marketing has become an important part of marketing because it helps build trust, generates leads, and cultivates customer loyalty.